Agents & Assistants

 For advanced use cases, Block Kit buttons may be used instead of suggested prompts, as well as the sending of messages with structured metadata to trigger subsequent interactions with the user.

-For example, an app can display a button like "Summarize the referring channel" in the initial reply.
-When the user clicks the button and submits detailed information (such as the number of messages, days to check, the purpose of the summary, etc.), the app can handle that information and post a message that describes the request with structured metadata.
+For example, an app can display a button such as "Summarize the referring channel" in the initial reply.
+When the user clicks the button and submits detailed information (such as the number of messages, days to check, purpose of the summary, etc.), the app can handle that information and post a message that describes the request with structured metadata.

 app = App(